yhpong/Time-Series-Segmentation-in-VBA-and-Excel/README.md

 As mentioned in the beginning, how we want the segmentations to come out is totally subjective, this algorithm simply provides a parametric way to do it systematically, so it becomes reproducible and also less of a chore.

 The codes and examples used can be found here.
+The module containing the main function is here.

 References:
 1. Eamonn Keogh et al., "Segmenting Time SeriesL A Survey and Novel Approach", Data mining in time series databases 57 (2004): 1-22